usnistgov/FIPS201/_FIPS201/frontend.md

 (CMS) external digital signature, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Algorithm and key size requirements for the asymmetric signature and digest algorithm are detailed in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

-For signatures created before October 15, 2015, the public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
+The public key required to verify the digital signature SHALL be provided in the *certificates* field of the CMS external digital signature in a content signing certificate, which SHALL be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [[COMMON]](../_Appendix/references.md#ref-COMMON).
 The content signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

-[^legacypki]: For legacy PKIs, as defined in [Section 5.4](../keymanagement/#s-5-4){:.footnote-ref}, the certificates MAY be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 ### 4.2.2 Cryptographic Specifications {#s-4-2-2}